 There are legal requirements for designating a neighbourhood forum and neighbourhood area and the process is subject to consultation.

 Neighbourhood Development Plan

 A Neighbourhood Development Plan sets out the policies against which planning applications are assessed.

-Neighbourhood Development Plans will become part of the local development plan for the area, which means that the policies and proposals contained within them will be used in the determination of planning applications, including appeals.
+Neighbourhood Development Plans will become part of the local development plan for the area.
+This means that the policies and proposals contained within them will be used in the determination of planning applications, including appeals.

-Any neighbourhood development plan must support the strategic development needs set out in the Harrow Local Plan, including policies for housing and economic development.
+Any neighbourhood development plan must support the strategic development needs, as set out in the Harrow Local Plan.
+This includes policies for housing and economic development.

 It cannot be used to block development that is already part of the Local Plan.
 Neighbourhood Plans however can influence where development will go and what it will look like.